miguel-perez/smoothState.js/README.md

 ### `loadingClass`

-Class that will be applied to the body while the page is loading.
-We we get the page before the animations are complete, however, the loadingClass will never be added.
+We apply this class to the body while a page is still loading.
+We won’t apply the `loadingClass` if get the page before the animations are complete.

 ```js
 // Default